stephanyed/convert-data-into-single-unit/README.md

 ## Benefits
 Instead of MS Excel formulas, Power Query is used for data transformation.
 With this data transformation:
-- file size is reduced
+- file size is reduced.
 - accidental edits to the code/formulas is avoided.

 ## Methodology
-- A conversion table with all the water source unit is created
+- A conversion table with all the water source unit is created.
-- Load both conversion table and factory raw data to Power Query
+- Load both conversion table and factory raw data to Power Query.
-- New columns of water data in liters are created for each source
+- New columns of water data in liters are created for each source.

 ```bash
     #"Added Custom1" = Table.AddColumn(#"Added Custom", "watersource 2 (liters)", each ConversionRate{[#"Original Unit"=[watersourceunit2]]}?[Convert to Universal Unit]?*[watersource2]),